Nam Giao Esplanade Introduction

 A Typical Nam Giao Esplanade Sacrifice

-On both sides of the way from Hue Imperial Citadel to the Esplanade, the people had to make triumphal arches, set up tables with incense burners to welcome the emperor and his procession.
-The emperor and his procession got out of the Noon Gate (Ngo Mon gate), cross the Perfume river with a floating bridge made of boats (at that time, Truong Tien bridge had not built) and got Nam Giao by the streets called “Nam Giao former way (presently Phan Boi Chau street) and Nam Giao new way (presently Dien Bien Phu street).
+On both sides of the way from Hue Imperial Citadel to the Esplanade, the people had to make triumphal arches and set up tables with incense burners to welcome the emperor and his procession.
+The emperor and his procession got out of the Noon Gate (Ngo Mon gate), cross the Perfume river with a floating bridge made of boats (at that time, the Truong Tien bridge had not been built), and got Nam Giao by the streets called “Nam Giao former way (presently Phan Boi Chau street) and Nam Giao new way (presently Dien Bien Phu street).

-The major ceremony was officially commenced at 2 a.m and lasted about three hours.
-Many rites were carried out in turn at the terraces with the attention of high- ranking mandarins and the orchestra including musical instruments such as drums, bells, gongs, musical stones, … .128 royal dancers danced “Bat Dat”; Singers sang 9 ritual song texts in 9 different stages of the ceremony.
+The major ceremony officially commenced at 2 a.m. and lasted about three hours.
+Many rites were carried out in turn at the terraces with the attention of high-ranking mandarins and the orchestra including musical instruments such as drums, bells, gongs, and musical stones, … .128 royal dancers danced “Bat Dat”; Singers sang 9 ritual songs texts in 9 different stages of the ceremony.

-The last offering ceremony at Nam Giao Esplanade of the Vietnam monarchy was held under the Bao Dai emperor’s reign.
-It was at midnight and dawn of March 23, 1945 – 5 months before the monarchy’s ended.
+The last offering ceremony at the Nam Giao Esplanade of the Vietnam monarchy was held under the Bao Dai emperor’s reign.
+It was at midnight and dawn of March 23, 1945 – 5 months before the monarchy ended.

 Nam Giao Esplanade entrance fee and opening hour